dianazagidullina/CV/README.md

 ```
 - Available value for model is example.
 - Available value for dataset is MNIST.
+- Use --train-batch-size, --test-batch-size, --epochs and --log-interval for as training/testing settings.
-- Use --lr and --momentum for controlling optimizer.
+- Use --lr and --momentum as optimizer settings.
 - Use --save-model and --save-path for saving model in the desired path.
 - Use the --no-cuda flag to train on the CPU rather than the GPU through CUDA.